Absolute Radio 60s: Format

-Cliff Richard barred airplay
+Cliff Richard

-During the launch of AR60s, Cliff Richard was barred from the station's playlist, according to presenter Pete Michell, because he "doesn't fit the cool sound of the swinging sixties we're trying to create on the new station" and he's not one of the 'timeless acts of the decade that remain relevant today.'
+During the launch of Absolute 60s, it was announced that Cliff Richard would not be played on the station, according to presenter Pete Michell, because he "doesn't fit the cool sound of the swinging sixties we're trying to create on the new station" and he's not one of the 'timeless acts of the decade that remain relevant today.'

 In response to this, Richard said the station "is lying to themselves and the public."
 He also stated that he sold more singles than The Beatles, and started five years before them as well.

 On 16 November 2011, Geoff Lloyd (an original Absolute Radio drive presenter) posted a video on YouTube to explain this more systematically.
 He said that the music of The Rolling Stones, The Beatles and Motown "still resonates today" and when new bands are created today, "they're listening to those records and getting inspired", but that doesn't happen for Richard because "he has no artistic integrity or credibility" and he's just "a singer who sings other's materials."

 Absolute Radio Pirates

-This is a forthcoming day of programming on Absolute Radio 60s to coincide with anniversary of the offshore pirate radio stations being banned in the 1960s with the introduction of the Marine Offences Act.
-Absolute Radio Pirates will be a one-off broadcast on 12 August 2022, with original pirate presenters Tony Blackburn and Johnnie Walker joining Absolute's Leona Graham and Shaun Keaveny, plus radio historian David Lloyd.
-In addition Absolute Radio Pirates will repeat Tommy Vance’s Fabulous 40 from 6 August 1967 alongside other archive clips featuring Kenny Everett and The Beatles.
+This was a day of programming on Absolute Radio 60s to coincide with anniversary of the offshore pirate radio stations being banned in the 1960s with the introduction of the Marine Broadcasting Offences Act 1967.
+Absolute Radio Pirates was a one-off broadcast on 12 August 2022, with original pirate presenters Tony Blackburn and Johnnie Walker joining Absolute's Leona Graham and Shaun Keaveny, plus radio historian David Lloyd.
+In addition, Absolute Radio Pirates repeated Tommy Vance’s Fabulous 40 from 6 August 1967 alongside other archive clips featuring Kenny Everett and The Beatles.